mvann/get_next_line/README.md

-# fillit
+# get_next_line
-A C program that finds the smallest square that a set of tetrominos can occupy.
+A C function that reads one line of a file.
 A part of the 42 curriculum.
-Subject: fillit.en.pdf
+Subject: get_next_line.en.pdf
-Completed October, 2017
+Completed November, 2017